magnesj/ResInsight/docs/ContourMaps.md

 For the Column options, no **Cell Result** is available in the property tree under the Contour Map.

+### Weighting Means by Cell Result

 ![]({{ site.baseurl }}/images/ContourMapProjectionWeights.png)

+For the **Arithmetic Mean**, **Geometric Mean** and **Harmonic Mean** it is also possible to specify a cell result as a weighting parameter in addition to the regular weighting by volume of intersection.
+The total weight will then be the volume of intersection multiplied by the specified cell result.
+The full range of regular cell results is available for this use.